2020 PBA Philippine Cup finals: Game 5

-Ginebra defeated TNT in Game 5, 82–78, to win the franchise's 4th Philippine Cup and their 13th title overall.
-The title was also Ginebra's second consecutive title after winning last year's Governors' Cup title.
-Japeth Aguilar led Ginebra in scoring with 32 points, tying his career-high.
+Barangay Ginebra defeated TNT in game 5, 82–78, to win the franchise's 4th Philippine Cup and their 13th title overall.
+The title was also Barangay Ginebra's second consecutive title after winning last year's Governors' Cup title.
+Japeth Aguilar led Barangay Ginebra in scoring with 32 points, tying his career-high.
 Stanley Pringle had 13 points, with 11 of those coming in the crucial fourth quarter after he struggled from the field in the first three quarters.
-LA Tenorio added 10 points and 6 assists and he was named Finals' MVP for the fourth time in his career.
+LA Tenorio added 10 points and 6 assists and he was named Finals MVP for the fourth time in his career.
 For TNT, Roger Pogoy once again top-scored with 23 points.
 Poy Erram, Simon Enciso, and Troy Rosario added 18, 17, and 12 points respectively.
 TNT struggled to find offense from their bench as they were limited to just 2 bench points.
 Jayson Castro and Bobby Ray Parks Jr. did not play due to their injuries.

 In the first quarter, TNT came out with more energy as they held a 7 point lead early on.
-Ginebra would end the quarter with a 9–2 run to tie the game at 19 heading to the second quarter.
-After picking up two early fouls in the opening quarter, Aguilar scored 16 of Ginebra's 19 points in the second quarter.
-Ginebra led TNT, 38–36, going into halftime.
+Barangay Ginebra would end the quarter with a 9–2 run to tie the game at 19 heading to the second quarter.
+After picking up two early fouls in the opening quarter, Aguilar scored 16 of Barangay Ginebra's 19 points in the second quarter.
+Barangay Ginebra led TNT, 38–36, going into halftime.
 TNT threatened to pull away in the third quarter, unleashing a 12–1 run to lead by 7.
 Pogoy scored 11 points in the quarter after struggling from the field in the first half.
-However, Ginebra slowly came back as the quarter ended with TNT taking a 1 point lead.
+However, Barangay Ginebra slowly came back as the quarter ended with TNT taking a 1 point lead.

-In the fourth quarter, Ginebra started with a 9–2 run to take a 6 point lead.
-Pringle, who was limited to 2 points on 1–10 shooting in the first three quarters, scored the first 5 points for Ginebra in the quarter.
+In the fourth quarter, Barangay Ginebra started with a 9–2 run to take a 6 point lead.
+Pringle, who was limited to 2 points on 1–10 shooting in the first three quarters, scored the first 5 points for Barangay Ginebra in the quarter.
 Later in the quarter, TNT countered with an 11–0 run of their own to take a 5 point lead with 5 minutes left in the game.
-However, Ginebra unleashed a 12–0 run to take a 7 point lead with less than a minute left.
-During the run, Pringle knocked down back-to-back three pointers that gave Ginebra a 76–73 lead with 3:18 left.
-TNT struggled to score during the finishing minutes of the game while Aguilar scored on an alley-oop dunk and Joe Devance scored on a layup to cap Ginebra's run.
+However, Barangay Ginebra unleashed a 12–0 run to take a 7 point lead with less than a minute left.
+During the run, Pringle knocked down back-to-back three pointers that gave Barangay Ginebra a 76–73 lead with 3:18 left.
+TNT struggled to score during the finishing minutes of the game while Aguilar scored on an alley-oop dunk and Joe Devance scored on a layup to cap Barangay Ginebra's run.
 TNT cut the lead to 3 with 9 seconds left but Tenorio clinched the game and the title with two free-throws.